Graduates and placements

 The need for high-quality observational data, and for new, innovative ways to meet customers’ data requirements, is bigger than ever.
 Our engineers play an incredibly important part in our work.
 We have a designated research and development (R&D) team who are constantly working towards developing new instruments and capabilities, along with Field Services, Technical Services, Marine Engineering and Weather Radar teams.
 Our engineers collaborate closely with Science, Forecasting, Property Management and other areas of the organisation.
 Recently, our R&D team collaborated with Science to undertake the massive project of modernising the UK’s weather radar network.
 Their work is therefore fundamental to our weather forecasts, services and climate change capabilities and critical to our success.

 The nature of this role means that you’ll be fascinated and fulfilled as you approach different challenges every day.
 We want our engineers to be up-to-the-minute with the latest technical advances, to be constantly learning and feel consistently stimulated.
 That’s why we invest so heavily in career development.
 Our Engineering Professional Skills Framework is aligned with the Engineering Council UK and incorporates a large number of technologies and information systems.
-As well as full and regular engineer training (Climb and Rescue, Advanced Driving, Equipment Training etc), our engineers are encouraged to join the Professional Registration Scheme with IET to gain Engineering Technician, Incorporated Engineer or Chartered Engineer status.
+As well as full and regular engineer training (Climb and Rescue, Advanced Driving, Equipment Training etc), our engineers are encouraged and supported through Professional Registration to gain Engineering Technician, Incorporated Engineer or Chartered Engineer status.

 Our Engineering Professional Skills Framework provides a career map to show individuals different available routes to help them plan and reach their career aspirations.
 We offer regular performance evaluations and encourage development at every level.
 While there are a number of paths that individuals can take, opportunities are there for everyone – excel as an engineer, enhance our capabilities and progression is highly achievable.
 Secondments to other areas of the organisation are also encouraged.